crocodilertc/crocodile-rtc-examples/README.md

 * The _apiKey_ property requires an API key registered on the Crocodile network.
 To register go to [https://www.crocodilertc.net/](https://www.crocodilertc.net/)
 * The _addresssToCall_ property requires the address of a registered user for free calls.
 To make calls to non-registered numbers you will need to add balance to your API key.
-* The _click2callDisplayName_ property requires a string of any characters except " This will be displayed to the caller of the recipient.
+* The _click2callDisplayName_ property requires a string of any characters except " This will be displayed to the recipient.

 [node]: http://nodejs.org/